 One study with the longest follow up used repeated IA-HA injection every 6 months for a little over 2 years (25 months).

 HA injections may also be useful in treating TMJ (temporomandibular joint pain), a painful form of osteoarthritis that is often exacerbated by teeth grinding.
 TMJ can make chewing and even yawn painful due to the limited ability to open your mouth.

 In a recent study comparing arthrocentesis/lavage alone with arthrocentesis/lavage and injected hyaluronic acid, both treatments were found to reduce reported pain and improve jaw function from baseline but did not reduce TMJ sounds.

-ALSO READ – Hyaluronic Acid Supplements for Your Joint Pain
+ALSO READ – Vitamins For Joint Pain and Stiffness

 Does hyaluronic acid grow hair?